 In Table 35-2 (PPE thresholds per PPET8 and PPETx), “RU Allocation index = (b + DCM)” means the following.
-With the exception of an RU or MRU indicated by the RU allocation index equal to 4, if EHT-MCS 14 or EHT-MCS 15 is applied in a given RU, the nominal packet padding value is based on the next larger RU allocation index (RU allocation index + 1).
+With the exception of an RU or MRU indicated by the RU allocation index equal to 3 or 4, if EHT-MCS 14 or EHT-MCS 15 is applied in a given RU, the nominal packet padding value is based on the next larger RU allocation index (RU allocation index + 1).
 For example, if EHT-MCS 15 is applied to a 242-tone RU then the nominal packet padding value for a 484-tone RU is used.
 If EHT-MCS 15 is applied to a 106- tone RU or a 106+26-tone MRU then the nominal packet padding value for a 242-tone RU is used.
-If EHT-MCS 14 or EHT-MCS 15 is applied to an RU or MRU indicated by the RU allocation index equal to 4, then the nominal packet padding value for the same RU or MRU is used.
-If DCM is considered, the RU allocation indexes (b + DCM) for the 80 MHz, 160 MHz, and 320 MHz PPDUs using EHT-MCS 14 are equal to 3, 4, and 4, respectively.
+If EHT-MCS 14 or EHT-MCS 15 is applied to an RU or MRU indicated by the RU allocation index equal to 3 or 4, then the nominal packet padding value for the same RU or MRU is used.
+If DCM is considered, the RU allocation indices (b + DCM) for the 80 MHz, 160 MHz, and 320 MHz PPDUs using EHT-MCS 14 are equal to 3, 3, and 4, respectively.

-The nominal packet padding value shall be 0 for all RU or MRU with size less than 242 unless the RU size is 106 or MRU size is 132 and EHT-MCS 15 is applied to the RU or MRU (TBD).

 The PPETx and PPET8 subfields for RU allocation index k are present in the PPE Thresholds Info field only if bit k of the RU Index Bitmask subfield (bit 4 + k of the EHT PPE Thresholds field) is 1.
-When there exists one or more 0s before the first 1 in the bitmask sequence in the RU Index Bitmask subfield, the PPETx and PPET8 subfields for each RU allocation index corresponding to these 0s are not present, and the nominal packet padding value is 0 µs for these RU/MRUs.
-For example, if the bitmask sequence of RU Bitmask Index subfield is [0 0 1 1 1], the nominal packet padding value is 0 µs for the 242-tone RU and 484-tone RU.
+When there exists one or more 0s before the first 1 in the bitmask sequence in the RU Index Bitmask subfield, the PPETx and PPET8 subfields for each RU allocation index corresponding to these 0s are not present, and the nominal packet padding value is 0 µs for these RUs/MRUs.
+For example, if the bitmask sequence of RU Index Bitmask subfield is [0 0 1 1 1], the nominal packet padding value is 0 µs for the 242-tone RU and 484-tone RU.

-When there exists one or more 0s after the first 1 in the bitmask sequence in the RU Index Bitmask subfield, the PPETx and PPET8 subfields for each RU allocation index corresponding to these 0s are not present, but the PPETx and PPET8 values are present, and the values shall be the same as the PPETx and PPET8 values for the closest smaller RU allocation index with the bitmask value equal to 1 in the RU Bitmask Index subfield.
-For example, if the bitmask sequence of RU Bitmask Index subfield is [1 0 0 1 1], the PPETx and PPET8 values for 484-tone RU, 484+242-tone MRU and 996-tone RU are the same as for the 242-tone RU.
+When there exists one or more 0s after the first 1 in the bitmask sequence in the RU Index Bitmask subfield, the PPETx and PPET8 subfields for each RU allocation index corresponding to these 0s are not present, but the PPETx and PPET8 values are present, and the values shall be the same as the PPETx and PPET8 values for the closest smaller RU allocation index with the bitmask value equal to 1 in the RU Index Bitmask subfield.
+For example, if the bitmask sequence of RU Index Bitmask subfield is [1 0 0 1 1], the PPETx and PPET8 values for 484-tone RU, 484+242-tone MRU and 996-tone RU are the same as for the 242-tone RU.

 The PPETx and PPET8 subfields for NSS value n are present only if n is less than or equal to (NSS + 1), where NSS is the value in the NSS subfield in EHT PPE Thresholds field of EHT Capabilities element.
 When the number of spatial streams of the EHT PPDU transmission is greater than (NSS + 1) and less than or equal to 8, the nominal packet padding value is 16 µs for all supported RU/MRU sizes and constellations.